The Real Cost of Owning a Car in Thailand in 2026

 Suzuki XL 7

-I own a Suzuki XL7, which is considered a mid-range Japanese car.
+I own a Suzuki XL7, which is considered a mid-range Japanese car in Thailand.

 But keep in mind that the cost of owning a car depends on what kind of car you own.
 For example, if you buy a European brand like a Mercedes-Benz, Audi, or BMW, you’ll pay much more in maintenance and insurance than if you owned a Japanese brand.